 Amed’s fourth and newest wreck

 Image: Glenda Duarte (@glendarama)

 Now I’m sure there’s a few people reading this that are thinking to themselves, “that’s it, there’s only three wrecks in Amed.
 What are they talking about, four wrecks?”

 Well ladies and gentlemen, Amed now officially has its fourth wreck!
 Yes that’s right, and this one is right in the heart of Amed!
 Click here to read more.

 Congratulations! you passed your level 1 freediving course; you are now obsessed with freediving and can’t wait to improve your technique.

-First step, buying your first pair of freediving fins, woohoo!
+First step is freediving equipment and it’s time to buy your first pair of freediving fins, woohoo!